isralduke/thatbook/23-isaiah.md

 > their minds do not discern.
 > <a name="44:19">44:19</a> No one thinks to himself,
 > nor do they comprehend or understand and say to themselves:
-> ‘I burned half of it in the fire—
+> ‘I burned half of it in the fire —
 > yes, I baked bread over the coals;
 > I roasted meat and ate it.
 > With the rest of it should I make a disgusting idol?